r4victor/tenthousandmeters/content/blog/python_bts_06.md

 6
 ```

 Does `MyInt` inherit the `nb_add` slot of `int`?
 Yes, it does.
 It's pretty straightforward to inherit the slots from a single ancestor: just copy those slots that the class doesn't have.
-It's a little bit more compicated when a class has multiple bases.
+It's a little bit more complicated when a class has multiple bases.
 Since bases, in turn, may inherit from other types, all these ancestor types combined form an hierarchy.
 The problem with the hierarchy is that it doesn't specify the order of inheritance.
 To solve this problem, `PyType_Ready()` converts this hierarchy into a list.
 [The Method Resolution Order](https://www.python.org/download/releases/2.3/mro/) (MRO) determines how to perform this conversion.
 Once the MRO is calculated, it becomes easy to implement the inheritance in the general case.
 The `PyType_Ready()` function iterates over ancestors according to the MRO.
 From each ancestor, it copies those slots that haven't been set on the type before.
-Some slots support the inheritence and some don't.
+Some slots support the inheritance and some don't.
 You can check in [the docs](https://docs.python.org/3/c-api/typeobj.html#type-objects) whether a particular slot is inherited.

 In contrast to a class, a statically defined type can specify at most one base.
 This is done by implementing the `tp_base` slot.

 If no bases for a type are specified, `PyType_Ready()` assumes that the `object` type is the only base.
 Every type directly or indirectly inherits from `object`.
 Why?
 Because it implements the slots that every type is expected to have.
 For example, it implements `tp_alloc`, `tp_init` and `tp_repr` slots.

-## The question
+## The ultimate question

 So far we've seen two ways in which a slot can be set: